 “It was gone a long time ago”

 “I’m sorry, too”

 September 22, I packed a bag and left that house, and since then…

 I broke.
 Cried into my hands so many times.
 Ran from one place to another while all the things I thought were solid crumbled apart.
 Struggled to breathe.
 Couch-surfed.
 Worked and waited while half my life sloughed off like dead skin.

 There was so much grief.
-Sometimes I felt like I was cutting off parts of myself.
-Carving out the things that no longer belonged to me.
-Things dropping out of my hands from impossible heights, knowing they were gone from this world.
+I was cutting off parts of myself.
+Carving out things that no longer belonged to me.
+Things dropping out of my hands from impossible heights, gone from this world.
 Just memories, now.

 If I’d known where I would be a year later—if I’d known how much I would, I could survive—would I have been scared?